 The HRPP encompasses many levels of administration and academic programs.
-The HRPP team consists of: the VP for Research as the Institutional Official (IO), the Director and staff of the Office for the Protection of Human Subjects (OPHS), and the Institutional Review Board (IRB) for the UNTHSC, and the IRB Chair.
+The HRPP team consists of: the VP for Research as the Institutional Official (IO), the Directors and staff of Research Administration the Office for the Protection of Human Subjects (OPHS), and the North Texas Regional Institutional Review Board (IRB), and the IRB Chair.

 Reporting to the VP for Research, the Office for the Protection of Human Subjects oversees human subjects' protections through program oversight, education, principles/procedures setting, and outreach.
-The IRB at UNTHSC is empowered to review all human subjects research proposals - funded or not - which are conducted by UNTHSC faculty, staff, or students, as well as designated community research partners.
+The North Texas Regional IRB is empowered to review all human subjects research proposals - funded or not - which are conducted by UNTHSC faculty, staff, or students, as well as designated community research partners.